MikroORM uses identity map in background so you will always get the same instance of

 GET /book-with-author/:idthat returns the book and its author populated

-Now when someone requests same book via both of those endpoints, you could end up with both returning the same output:
+Now when someone requests the same book via both of those endpoints, you could end up with both returning the same output:

 Bookwithout populating its property